chipsalliance/f4pga-examples/docs/Understanding-Makefile.rst

 Example
 -------
-To understand how the Makfiles within symbiflow are setup lets take a look at a more simple Makefile that will run the symbiflow counter test on the basys3 board.
-Highlighted lines within the code bellow are of particular interest and will change depending on your design and hardware.
+To understand how the Makfiles within symbiflow are setup, lets take a look at a more simple Makefile that will run the symbiflow counter test on the basys3 board.
+Highlighted lines within the code below are of particular interest and will change depending on your design and hardware.

 .. code-block:: bash
    :name: makefile-example